MicrosoftDocs/visualstudio-docs/docs/ide/git-with-visual-studio.md

 :::image type="content" source="media/git-repo-drop-down-indicator.png" alt-text="Screenshot of the Git Changes window that shows the indicator drop-down UI element in Visual Studio ":::

 The indicator also functions as a link to take you to the commit history of that branch in the **Git Repository** window.
 The top of the history now displays the details of these incoming and outgoing commits.
-From here you can also decide to Pull or Push the commits.
+From here, you can also decide to Pull or Push the commits.

 :::image type="content" source="media/git-branch-commit-history.png" alt-text="Screenshot of the Git Repository window that shows the commit history of a branch in Visual Studio ":::